rayhanrashed/umich-sociocomp.github.io/_blogs/tokasaurus.md

 Currently, we support models from the Llama-3 and Qwen-2 families and support any combination of data, tensor, and pipeline parallel within a single node.

-Tokasaurus is written in pure Python with no custom kernels (although we do use attention and sampling ops from the excellent [FlashInfer](https://arxiv.org/abs/2501.01005) package).
+Tokasaurus is written in pure Python (although we do use attention and sampling ops from the excellent [FlashInfer](https://arxiv.org/abs/2501.01005) package).
 We hope that this makes the engine easier to fork and hack on, a la [GPT-fast](https://github.com/pytorch-labs/gpt-fast).

 ## Benchmarking Details